COMMUNITY ADVOCATE – Part Time

 P/T ADMINISTRATIVE ASSISTANCE/FRONT DESK CLERK – White Plains CAP

 The ideal candidate must be able to effectively communicate with clients in both English and Spanish.
-Collection of demographic information and subsequent input into the client database system is a one of many job functions.
+The collection of demographic information and subsequent input into the client database system is one of many job functions.
 Candidates must be willing to serve as the face of the agency by meeting and greeting all who enter the office.
 This position may also include additional administrative tasks as assigned which require a basic knowledge of MS Word, Outlook and Excel.
 Solid experience and high comfort level using computers are essential.